AmienulRana/AmienulRana/README.md

 # About Me

 - 👀 I’m interested in Frontend Development
-- 🌱 I’m currently learning Vue Ecosystem
+- 🌱 I’m currently learning Typescript and E2E testing with cypress
 - 💞️ I’m looking to collaborate on expert developers
 - 📫 How to reach me amienulrana@gmail.com